sebastianbenitezW/sebastianbenitezW/README.md

 # Sebastián Benítez

-Hello there!
-I'm Sebastián Benítez, a passionate advocate for cybersecurity, open source technologies, and quantum computing.
-Currently pursuing a degree in Physics, I delve into the fascinating realms of software quality assurance (QA) testing.
-I thrive on continuous learning and exploration, always seeking to expand my knowledge horizons.
+I'm Sebastián Benítez, a cybersecurity enthusiast, open source advocate, and quantum computing enthusiast.
+Currently studying physics, I'm also a QA software tester, passionate about ensuring software quality.
+I'm committed to continuous learning and making meaningful contributions to the tech and science communities.
+Join me on my journey of exploration and innovation!
 <!--
 **sebastianbenitezW/sebastianbenitezW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.